Skip to main content

 steering that takes into account computing resource metrics would

-benefit several services, including latency-sensitive services like
+benefit several services, including latency-sensitive services such

-immersive services that rely upon the use of augmented reality or
+as immersive services that rely upon the use of augmented reality or

 virtual reality (AR/VR) techniques.
 This document provides an